MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

   - AssignedPlan eq "*MCO" or "MCO*" or "*MCO*" for contains checks

 - EnterpriseVoiceEnabled filter
-  - EnterpriseVoiceEnabled eq true / false
+  - New format supported is as follows "EnterpriseVoiceEnabled eq true / false"

 *Format changes in filter operators/syntax*
 Below operators have changed in format: